-While ARL will not be marketing directly to consumers, ARL will take all possible measures to ensure that its products reach intended recipients, which will only be Consumers 21 years of age and older as outlined in 935 CMR 500.000 et seq.
+While ARL will not be marketing directly to consumers, ARL will take all possible measures to ensure that its products reach intended recipients, which will only be Commission-licensed retailers.
+Furthermore, ARL will develop processes and procedures to verify that the retailers it sells to are compliant with the customer identification requirements outlined in 935 CMR 500.000 et seq.